frpays/lc0-cloud-installer/README.md

-# LCZero Google Cloud installer
+# Lc0 Google Cloud installer

 ### This project explains how install Leela Chess Zero on Google cloud.